milky2028/avhc/README.md

 * TypeScript

   TypeScript support is made easier using the class-based syntax.
-Vue does not have great TypeScript support at this time, something that said to change with the release of Vue 3.0.0.
+Vue does not have great TypeScript support at this time, something that's said to change with the release of Vue 3.0.0.
 Angular-like decorators are used.
 I would describe the extent to which I'm using TypeScript as moderate?
 TypeScript is running in strict mode, which means noImplicitAny and strictNullChecks are both in use.
 "No implicit any" is helpful, but "strict null checks" are mostly just semi-annoying at this time.
 It's still sort of helpful.
+I'm not typing out every single thing, but I am manually writing types for a decent amount of stuff.
+TypeScript support is lacking significantly in Vuex.
   Sometimes Intellisense doesn't work great in VS Code (specifically on OSX) with type-checking code in Vue components.
 If this is the case, disable the Vetur, TSLint for Vue, and TSLint extensions, then restart VS Code, then renable all the extensions, then restart again.

 * Firebase